CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

    ![](./media/d27.png)

-1. After you identify which variant is the best, you can go back to the flow authoring page and set that variant as default variant of the node
+1. After you identify which variant is the best by reviewing the Visualize outputs section, comparing predicted outputs from each variant against the ground truth using metrics like accuracy, F1 score and precision, you can go back to the flow authoring page, open the classify_with_llm node, click Show variants and set the best performing variant as the default for that node.

 1. Now will evaluate the variants of **summarize_text_content** node as well.